decaffeinate/decaffeinate/README.md

 * `--loose-comparison-negation`: Allow unsafe simplifications like `!(a > b)` to `a <= b`.
 * `--allow-invalid-constructors`: Don't error when constructors use `this` before super or omit the `super` call in a subclass.
-* `--enable-babel-constructor-workaround`: Use a hacky babel-specific workaround to allow `this` before `super` in constructors.
+* `--enable-babel-constructor-workaround`: Use a hacky Babel-specific workaround to allow `this` before `super` in constructors.
+Also works when using TypeScript.

 For more usage details, see the output of `decaffeinate --help`.